-Dementia is becoming ever more prevalent in older people as we start to live longer.
+Dementia and its associated conditions, like Alzheimer’s, is becoming ever more prevalent in older people as we start to live longer.
 But we’re also getting more adept in recognising the signs and achieving an early diagnosis.
 With or without a diagnosis, people still need help retaining as much independence as possible.
-Early support can help families establish care as part of a daily routine, helping those with memory loss to remain independent.
-At Home Instead we know how challenging it is caring for someone with dementia, but our years of experience mean we are experts in providing effective, compassionate and dignified dementia care at home.
+Early support can help families establish care as part of a daily routine, helping those with dementia-related challenges to remain independent.
+At Home Instead we know how challenging it is caring for someone with dementia, but our years of experience mean we are experts in providing effective, compassionate and dignified Alzheimer’s and dementia care at home.

 Our approach to dementia care is pioneering.
 We’ve developed a unique programme for Care Professionals accredited by City & Guilds that is specialised for the home care environment.
-Created by ageing experts, dementia specialists and key medical practitioners from across the world, it means you can rest assured your loved ones are receiving the best possible care.
+Created by ageing experts, dementia and Alzheimer’s specialists, and key medical practitioners from across the world, it means you can rest assured your loved ones are receiving the best possible care.

 Our relationship-centred approach provides personalised care that: